Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

 Owner: Vice Provost for Student Affairs

-Students or other members of the College community may charge students with violating these standards.
-Students found responsible for violating these standards of conduct may be subject to appropriate disciplinary action, ranging from reprimand to disciplinary probation, suspension or expulsion.
+Members of the College community may charge students with violating these standards of conduct.
+Students found responsible for violating these standards may be subject to appropriate disciplinary action ranging from reprimand to disciplinary probation, suspension and/or expulsion from the College.

-1.3 Vice Provost for Student Affairs: The Vice Provost for Student Affairs has overall responsibility for overseeing proceedings and all matters related to the enforcement of this Policy.
-The Vice Provost for Student Affairs may identify a designee to carry out these responsibilities.
+1.3 Director of Graduate Student Life & Development: The Director of Graduate Student Life & Development has the overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code.
+The Director of Graduate Student Life & Development may identify a designee to carry out these responsibilities.

-1.3.1 The duties of the Vice Provost for Student Affairs include determining whether complaints warrant referral to the SCC (Student Conduct Committee), resolving complaints by voluntary agreements, bringing charges of violations to the SCC for a disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
-In cases of admission fraud, the Vice Provost for Student Affairs will work with the Office of Admission and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement.
+1.3.1 The duties of the Director of Graduate Student Life & Development include: determining whether to resolve complaints by voluntary agreements, determining whether complaints warrant referral to the Student Conduct Committee (SCC), bringing charges of violations to the SCC for disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
+In cases of admission fraud, the Director of Graduate Student Life & Development will work with Enrollment Services and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement.

-1.4 Student Conduct Committee (SCC): The SCC is responsible for hearings related to alleged violations of this Policy by students.
+1.4 Student Conduct Committee (SCC): The SCC is responsible for conducting hearings related to alleged violations of this Code.